digst/cloud/design.md

 ![](areas.svg)

-[include roles Cloud Consumer, Cloud Provider, Cloud Broker, Application Responsible, Application Developer, Data Responsible.
+[include (Gov)roles Cloud Consumer, Cloud Provider, Cloud Policy Owber, Application Responsible, Application Developer, Data Responsible.
 And correct use in the business area description. ]

-Four areas of business...
+The business processes around a cloud platform can be organized into four main areas:

 *Platform Delivery.* This area is responsible for translating consumer requirements into platform services.
 Capabilities and technologies are provided with a specific service level agreement.
 All changes follow a transparent governance process with consumer involvement,.